threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`play_point_source_data`**

 Make this object a ResonanceAudioSoundSource and play the audio data.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "play_point_source_data", "id": 1, "position": {"x": 1.1, "y": 0.0, "z": 0}, "wav_data": "string", "num_frames": 1}